Liang-Yaxin/eJson/README.md

 ## How to use your own excel sheet
 Because everyone's excel is different, we strongly recommend that you use our template excel file (template.xlsx) to manage data, but the style of this file may not satisfy you.

-So if you want to `DIY' the style of the table, according to the analysis of the [Explanation](#Explanation) module, `DIY' your table needs to follow the following rules:
+So if you want to 'DIY' the style of the table, according to the analysis of the [Explanation](#Explanation) module, 'DIY' your table needs to follow the following rules:
 -modules' t' and' m' are not necessary, * * However, please ensure that the data in your excel file has the same structure as the module' b' in the above figure * *
 -Please make sure that your `-s` value is correct.